Sam-khanjani/AI-Agent/Google ADK/README.md

 [Google Agent Development Kit (ADK)](https://google.github.io/adk-docs/) — building, running, and debugging LLM agents backed by Gemini models.

+These are sample/learning files, not production code — each notebook is a small, focused example meant to build up basic, practical knowledge of Agentic AI and GenAI development (agent structure, tool use, multi-agent orchestration, memory) rather than a polished application.

 ## Contents

 | File | Topic |